Rare look inside new ICE detention center where Newark Mayor Ras Baraka was arrested

 In a statement provided to CBS News New York, the GEO Group denied Baraka's allegations and said it had valid permits, adding the recent criticism is "another unfortunate example of a politicized campaign by sanctuary city and open borders politicians in New Jersey to interfere with the federal government's efforts to arrest, detain, and deport dangerous criminal illegal aliens."

-Since President Trump took office, federal agents have arrested nearly 2,000 illegal migrants in the Newark area, six times the number picked up during the same time period in former President Biden's first year.
+Since Mr. Trump took office, federal agents have arrested nearly 2,000 illegal migrants in the Newark area, six times the number picked up during the same time period in former President Joe Biden's first year.